Did you know that our kidneys filter close to 170 litres of blood every day?!

 Overall, enrolling for a kidney transplant as soon as the kidney failure is discovered and being on dialysis till the donor’s kidney is available is probably the best route to follow.

-Ayu Health hospitals have an experienced transplant team consisting of highly trained and well-experienced surgeons, nephrologists and anesthetists.
+Ayu Health have an experienced transplant team consisting of highly trained and well-experienced surgeons, nephrologists and anesthetists.
 Having a state-of-the-art AKU (Artificial Kidney Unit) backed by a high-quality dialysis unit has led to 100+ successful kidney transplants.

 Contact Ayu Health for the most experienced doctors, transparent price packages and hassle-free transplant procedures.